-Palliative care and hospice are two related but distinct concepts in the health care system.
-Both provide comfort and support for terminally ill individuals, yet there are key differences between the two.
-In this article, we’ll explore what palliative care is, what hospice is, and how they differ from one another.
-We’ll also look at some common misconceptions about what is palliative care vs hospice.
+In this article, we will explore what palliative care is, what hospice is, and how they differ from one another.
+We will also look at some common misconceptions about what is palliative care vs hospice.

 Overview Of Palliative Care